 - Living expenses (meals and lodging) related to participation in workshops, conferences or training in the North

-- Cost of renting or using equipment related to holding workshops, conferences or training in the North (e.g. room rental)
+- Equipment use or rental fees related to workshops, conferences or training in the North (e.g. meeting room rental)

-Applications for financial support will be evaluated according to the following criteria :
+Applications for funding will be evaluated according to the following criteria:

-- Justification of the need for financial support to do field work as part of the research project funded by Sentinel North
+- Suitable justification of the need for funding to do field work as part of the research project funded by Sentinel North

-- Extent to which the request for financial support reflects the needs of the team directly involved in the application
+- Extent to which the request for funding reflects the needs of the team directly involved in the application

 - Eligibility of expenses to be covered with Sentinel North funding

-- Financial package presented, i.e. funding requested to or awarded by other organizations (PCSP, CEN, granting agencies, partners, etc.) and which would be added to the Sentinel North funding for the achievement of works
+- Financial package presented, i.e. funding requested to or awarded by other organizations (PCSP, CEN, granting agencies, partners, etc.) and which would be added to the Sentinel North funding to complete the work

 - Completeness and clarity of the information provided

-Note that the amount awarded for an application that meets the eligibility criteria depends on its evaluation and on the funding budget for a given year.
+Note that the amount awarded for an application that meets the eligibility criteria depends on its evaluation and on the funding envelope for a given year.

 ACCESS TO NORTHERN INFRASTRUCTURE FUND